openwallet-foundation/credo-ts/docs/getting-started/0-agent.md

 ## Complete Agent Initialization

 This is the optimal initialization code for a scenario where complete functionality is needed.
-We will consider the following steps to initialize the agent with full capabilities
+We will walk through the following steps to initialize the agent with full capabilities.

 ### 1- Import statements
 ```ts